msftcangoblowm/pytest-logging-strict/README.rst

 -----

-Every single test, of interest, has boilerplate to setup the logging configuration.
-Which is coming from a variable in a constants module.
+Every single test, of interest, has boilerplate to setup the logging configuration or a shortcut to avoid it e.g. pytest fixture ``caplog``.

-In each and every package.
-That logging configuration is hardcoded.

-``logging-strict`` package manages logging configurations as strictly validated YAML files. ``pytest-logging-strict`` adds pytest integration which includes an easy to use fixture.

-The alternatives is pull a str or a dict from a constants module.
-Or dealing with built-in pytest fixture, caplog.
+If there is a logging configuration, that comes from each package.
+Somewhere, there is a logging configuration module or a call to ``logging.basicConfig``.

+Logging boilerplate configuration code is dodgy, nonsense, hardcoded, not portable, and hobbles usage of most built-in logging features.

+- ``logging-strict`` -- Manages logging configurations by providing APIs to access both the registry and the logging config YAML files

+- ``pytest-logging-strict`` -- adds pytest integration

 With pytest integration:

 - querying

   Once per pytest session.
-Query options are provided in ``pyproject.toml``. cli provided options override.
+Query options are provided in ``pyproject.toml`` and cli options can override.

-  Pulls the logging config YAML from logging-strict, but can pull from any installed package.
-Can submit your logging config YAML file to ``logging-strict``.
+  Pulls the registry and logging config YAML from ``logging-strict`` or third party package.

   Share your logging configuration.
-Have it accessible and available for all your packages, and as a bonus, everyone elses' packages.
+Can submit your logging config YAML file to ``logging-strict`` for curation.

 - extracting

   Once per pytest session.
-Overrides logging-strict to force extracting into session scoped temp folder.
-After each session automagically removed.
+Extracts into a session scoped temp folder.
+  Afterwards, session registry and logging config YAML files are removed

 - pytest fixture

-  Use ``logging_strict`` fixture.
-Provides both the logger and list of all available loggers.
+  ``logging_strict`` fixture provides both the logger **and** list of all available loggers.

   So know which loggers are enabled besides only the main package logger